Beach Towns in Mexico: 17 Amazing Beach Destinations in Mexico For Your Next Vacation

 By Mitchell of Project Untethered

-When most people think of beaches in Mexico, Cancun is one of the first places that pops in their mind.
+Cancun is one of the first places that comes to mind when people think of Mexican beaches.
 And while there’s loads of fun stuff to do in Cancun, if you want a truly spectacular beach town experience, I recommend taking a quick ferry over to Isla Mujeres.
+Isla Mujeres, and specifically Playa Norte, located on the north side of Isla Mujeres, is one of the most wonderful beach towns in Mexico.

 Isla Mujeres is the perfect place to disconnect, unwind, and enjoy the slow pace of island life.
 It’s a tiny island that can be explored by bike, scooter, or golf cart in half a day.